 care instructions will be posted at the entrance of the patient's room.

 Once the seeds have been removed, the patient is no

 These patients do not become contaminated in any way

-and present a minor radiological concern before the sources decay.
-The concern
+and only present a radiological concern when the sources are implanted.
+The

-is due to the sources themselves and not from the patient.
-Because the energy of
+concern is due to the sources themselves and not from the patient.